Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Do not join platforms unless they are designed for this purpose.

-• Do not use damaged or defective equipment.
+• Do not use the damaged or defective equipment.

-• Do not alter, substitute or remove components of platform.
+• Do not alter, substitute or remove components of the platform.

-• Do not use life line for raising or lowering tools or materials.
+• Do not use fall arrest systems (e.g., the lifeline) for raising or lowering tools or materials.